teodorlu/hotload/README.md

   use entr all the time on linux.
 Limitations: you have to hop out of your Python context, and you'll have to install it on a target environment which supports it.
 - Test runners for Python.
-Some test runners provide autotest functionality.
-  They build in file watching like what I've used here, and can automatically provide you with test output as you develop your application.
-Just hit save, and see a new (and greener) list of all the tests that fail and pass!
+You can use hotload with a test runner, and have your `lib.py` run the test runner, thereby avoid having to restart the Python interpreter.
+Or you might have a test runner with a built in reloader; in which case you might not need this.
 - Other Python reloaders like [hoh/reloadr][2].

 ## FAQ